Sadaharu Oh

+In addition to the world career home run record, Oh set many other NPB batting records, including runs batted in (RBI) (2,170), slugging percentage (.634), bases on balls (2,390), and on-base plus slugging percentage (OPS) (1.080).
+In 1977, Oh became the first recipient of the People's Honour Award, and he became the second baseball player to receive the Order of Culture in 2025.
+He was inducted into the Japanese Baseball Hall of Fame in 1994.

-Oh played his entire professional career with the Giants and was their manager from 1984 to 1988.
+After retiring as a player, Oh served as the Giants' manager from 1984 to 1988.
 He also managed the Fukuoka Daiei/Fukuoka SoftBank Hawks from 1995 to 2008.
-He was the manager of the Japanese national team in the inaugural World Baseball Classic.
-The Japanese team defeated the Cuba national team for the championship.
+He was the manager of the Japanese national team in the inaugural World Baseball Classic, which defeated Cuba for the championship.
 He is currently the chairman of the Hawks.

 Early life

-Oh was born in Sumida, Tokyo, as the fourth of six children of a Japanese mother Tomi Oh 王登美 (née Tozumi 當住) and a Chinese father Shifuku Oh (王仕福 Wáng Shìfú) from Qingtian County, Zhejiang.
-Oh was the youngest of four children during most of his childhood, as his twin sister died when they were 15 months old, and his younger sister died shortly after she was born.
-Although born in Japan, Oh is a citizen of the Republic of China (ROC), as his father had left for Japan when the ROC still governed Mainland China and chose to retain his ROC citizenship.
+Oh was born in Sumida, Tokyo, as the fifth of six children (four daughters and two sons) of a Japanese mother Tomi Oh 王登美 (née Tozumi 當住) and a Chinese father Shifuku Oh (王仕福 Wáng Shìfú from Qingtian County, Zhejiang.
+His older twin sister died when they were 15 months old, and his younger sister died shortly after she was born, He was eventually raised as the youngest of four remaining children.
+Although born in Japan, Oh is a citizen of the Republic of China (ROC), as his father had left for Japan when the Republic still governed mainland China and chose to retain his R.O.C.
+(Taiwanese) citizenship.

 Playing career

 Prep career

-Oh managed to make his high school team, and, in 1957, Waseda Jitsugyo High School made it to the Spring Koshien Tournament with the second-year Oh as its ace pitcher.
+Oh made his high school team, and, in 1957, Waseda Jitsugyo High School made it to the Spring Koshien Tournament with the second-year Oh as its ace pitcher.
 Before the tournament started, Oh suffered serious blisters on two fingers of his pitching hand.
 Oh pitched the entire first game at Koshien and his team won.
 The next day, Oh pitched another complete game and earned the victory, but the blisters worsened.
 Oh faced the prospect of pitching two more games on consecutive days for the championship with injuries.
 Oh pitched and won another complete game, enduring the pain.

 Oh was able to just make it through his fourth complete game in four days, squeaking out a one-run victory.
 Oh won the championship, though was not allowed to play in the Kokutai due to being Chinese.